 Twede’s Diner, in North Bend, Washington was our first stop of the Twin Peaks film locations.
 Remember the Double R Diner, owned by Norma Jennings, where everyone gathered for the town gossip, and Dale Cooper enjoyed his “damn fine” coffee and pie?
 It’s a real diner you can visit and even eat pie and coffee just like Agent Dale Cooper.
 After a fire in the 2000, the diner was renovated to look exactly like the Double R Diner, so if you visit, you will have an authentic Twin Peaks experience.
 We stopped in for lunch, enjoying platters of juicy cheeseburgers and crispy fries, then coffee and a piece of fresh pie.
 I have to admit, it was a “damn fine” cup of coffee.

 - 137 W North Bend Way, North Bend, WA 98045

 Stop #2: Ronnette’s Bridge

 Remember the scene in episode 1, where Ronnette Pulaski is found wandering barefoot across a railroad bridge, bloodied and battered?
-This bridge really exists, Reinig’s Bridge in North Bend, Washington, not far from the Double R Diner.
+This is a real bridge, Reinig’s Bridge in North Bend, Washington, not far from the Double R Diner.
 There is no parking here, so pull off the road so you do not disrupt other drivers.
-The bridge was damaged by fire in 2014, so is inaccessible, but you can take all the photos you want.
+The bridge was damaged by fire in 2014 so is inaccessible to walk across, but you can take all the photos you wish.